rsercely/uft-assets-nimbus/README.md

 #####UFT
 Web scripts should always be recorded with Internet Explorer so that the active screen is present.

-Test replay should be tested against the 3 browsers installed on NimbusClient, i.e, IE, Chrome, Firefox.
+Test script replay should be against the 3 browsers installed on NimbusClient, i.e, IE, Chrome, Firefox.

 #####VuGen